ArkEcosystemArchive/docs-legacy/docs/guidebook/core/transaction-lifecycle.md

 - transactions with low fees for broadcast/pool inclusion
 - transactions that fail to conform to their transaction type

-At this point, Ark Core has a list of incoming transactions to add to the transaction pool.
+At this point, ARK Core has a list of incoming transactions to add to the transaction pool.
 The guard now checks the pool to see whether it is at capacity.
 If so, the guard compares the incoming transactions against the pooled transactions and removes the transactions with the lowest fees.

 ## Add to Transaction Pool

 The transaction pool is an in-memory data store that holds transactions before forging.
 All transactions are saved in this pool alongside the following metadata:

 - the insertion sequence, or when the transaction was added relative to the others in the pool
-- the pingCount, or the count of how many times this Ark Core node has received this transaction from its peers
+- the pingCount, or the count of how many times this ARK Core node has received this transaction from its peers

 Before a transaction is added to the pool, a "pool charge" is made against the sending account.
 This transaction is not applied in full until the transaction is included in a block, and is reverted should the transaction drop out of the pool for any reason.
 The point of the "pool charge" is to preemptively apply the transaction's effects to the account in question so that another transaction can not spend that value.
 This minimizes the possibility of a double spend, as the transaction pool will reject transactions that spend the same value twice.